Hypnosis for Asperger’s syndrome

 In addition, hypnosis can be used to address the side effects of Asperger’s Syndrome, which includes the anxiety, depression, and anger that often exists from the frustration in communication caused by the condition.
 Because hypnosis works by direct suggestion, there are no side effects from the treatment.
 A person with Asperger’s Syndrome can easily incorporate hypnosis as part of their daily therapy.

 The effectiveness of hypnosis depends in large part on the severity of the Asperger’s Syndrome.
-While those who suffer with a severe degree can be helped, hypnosis is most effective on those who have lesser symptoms of this condition.
+While those who suffer from a severe degree can be helped, hypnosis is most effective on those who have lesser symptoms of this condition.
 For those who are looking for treatments that do not include medications, hypnosis may be an effective alternative for anyone suffering from Asperger’s Syndrome.